buluma/ansible-role-java/README.md

 # Set the variable to install the type, valid values are "jre" and "jdk".
 java_type: jre

-# Set the version of java, valid values are 6, 7, 8, 9, 10, 11, 12 or 13.
+# Set the version of java, valid values are 6, 7, 8, 9, 10, 11, 12, 13 17, 19, 20 or 21.
 # By default, a distribution default is used, mapped in `vars/main.yml`.
 # By setting java_version, you overwrite this default to your selected
 # version.
 java_version: "{{ java_default_version }}"

-# Set the format of the installation source, valid values are "targz" and
+# Set the format of the installation source, valid values are "deb", "rpm" or "targz".
-# "rpm".
-This is only valid with "java_vendor == oracle"
+# This is only valid with "java_vendor == oracle"
 java_format: targz

 # Where do the RPMs come from when installing Oracle RPMs?
 # Either "local" or "repository".
 # Valid for "java_vendor == oracle" and "java_format" == "rpm"
-java_rpm_source: local
+java_source: local

 # Choose if you can JCE installed.
 Only applicable for (both):
 # - java_vendor == "oracle"